SQL-Academy/en.sql-academy/course/module-2/conditional-where-operator/article.md

+---
+meta:
+    title: 'Conditional operator WHERE'
+    description: 'Conditional operator WHERE in an SQL query.
+Logical and comparison operators.
+SELECT FROM WHERE examples'
+---

 # Conditional operator WHERE

 The situation where a selection needs to be made based on a specific condition is very common.